 Red Hat Enterprise Linux for Real Time is a real-time computing platform for deadline-oriented applications and time-sensitive workloads.
 Red Hat Enterprise Linux for Real Time is a separate and unique subscription that is distinct from a subscription for Red Hat Enterprise Linux although some technology is common to both.

-Each major version (X.0) of Red Hat Enterprise Linux for Real Time is supported for a period of five years after the initial release (aka general availability or GA).
+Each major version (X.0) of Red Hat Enterprise Linux for Real Time is supported for a period of ten years after the initial release (aka general availability or GA).

 Releases and Support

 Red Hat Enterprise Linux for Real Time may include new features for the first three years from general availability.
 After that three year period, only Critical and Important Security errata advisories (RHSAs) and Urgent Priority Bug Fix errata advisories (RHBAs) may be released as they become available.
 All updates, upgrades and feature enhancements are provided at Red Hat's discretion on an if and when available basis.